Leadership As A Gift

 Non-Authoritarian

-Non-authoritarian leadership also means acknowledging our own creative limitations.
+When we embrace a non-authoritarian approach, we understand creative work isn't about an idea of perfection but about how all the elements come together to create something greater.
+Non-authoritarian leadership means acknowledging our own creative limitations.
 My unconventional path to creative leadership—through farm fields and construction sites—taught me how growth and building require patience, nurturing, and respect for natural processes.
-These lessons stand in stark contrast to the demanding, desk-pounding CD archetype.

 Collaborative